How CFOs Are Rethinking Revenue-to-Cash in 2026

 What is the revenue-to-cash cycle?

-The full path from a signed contract to reconciled cash, spanning sales, finance, collections, and accounting.
-Modern CFOs treat it as one dynamic system rather than a linear handoff.
+It is the full path from a signed contract to reconciled cash, spanning sales, finance, collections, and accounting.
+Modern CFOs treat it as one dynamic system rather than a linear sequence of handoffs.

 Why is the linear view a problem?

-It creates silos and time decoupling: revenue is recognized while cash lags invisibly until quarter-end, because no function sees the whole picture.
+It creates silos and time decoupling, where revenue is recognized while the backing cash lags invisibly until quarter-end.
+Because no single function sees the whole picture, problems surface too late to fix.

 What are the layers CFOs are rebuilding?

-Unified contract data, dynamic invoicing, shared AR visibility, automated collections and dispute workflows, and cash-integrated forecasting.
+The five layers are unified contract data, dynamic invoicing, shared AR visibility, automated collections and dispute workflows, and cash-integrated forecasting.
+Together they replace a chain of handoffs with one connected system of record.

 What metrics should CFOs track?

-Dispute-adjusted DSO by cohort, promise-to-pay accuracy, dispute rate and time-to-resolution, and cash forecast variance.
+The most telling are dispute-adjusted DSO by cohort, promise-to-pay accuracy, dispute rate and time-to-resolution, and cash forecast variance.
+Tracked together, they show whether the cycle is becoming more predictable rather than just busier.

 Ready to rebuild revenue-to-cash as a system?
-Book a demo.
+Explore Monk's automation or book a demo to map it against your own cycle.

 .avif)